 Graduate Student & Alumni News

-Five history graduate students served as judges for the Massachusetts History Day regional and/or state contests in 2013: Nicole Breault, Charles Carroll, Janine Hubai, Joan Ilacqua, and David Reker.
-History faculty and staff Jane Becker and Emily Bloch also judged.
+History graduate student, Paige Kinder (Public History), served as a judge for the Massachusetts History Day regional contest in March 2015.
 Massachusetts History Day is the state affiliate of National History Day, a highly regarded academic program for middle and secondary school students that won the National Humanities Award in 2011.
-Ask the grad students about their experiences in supporting young historians!
+Ask the grad students about their experiences supporting young historians!